LukasWoodtli/WebPage/pelican/content/object_databases.md

     2. Relational Model
     3. OO Model
 - Mapping between models
-- There is no generig model for all domains
+- There is no generic model for all domains

 ## Social Network Analysis
 - People are connected to each other